 Buying a home is one of the biggest financial decisions in many of our lives.
 Rather than paying fully in cash, most homebuyers will choose to borrow money from the bank to pay for their home.
 In today’s competitive housing market, understanding how mortgages work is extremely important for those who are looking to buy a property.
 The debate between getting a fixed vs variable mortgage can go on for hours, so it’s best you understand how they both work, so you can make an informed decision.

-The benefit of a fixed mortgage over a variable mortgage is that you will have a defined period of time where your monthly payments would not change.
+The benefit of a fixed rate mortgage over a variable mortgage is that you will have a defined period of time where your monthly payments would not change.
 This predictability makes planning finances and budgeting easier.
-A fixed-rate will be slightly higher than the variable rate, as you are paying for the predictability that comes with this option.
+A fixed rate will be slightly higher than the variable rate, as you are paying for the predictability that comes with this option.

 What is a variable mortgage?

 A variable mortgage follows many of the same rules as fixed mortgages.
-The major difference between the two is the fact that the rate of interest you are paying can change over the course of your mortgage.
+The major difference between the two is the fact that the rate of interest you are paying as a borrower can change over the course of your mortgage rate period.
 This means that the monthly payments can either go up, down, or stay the same.
 In general, a variable mortgage begins at a lower rate than a fixed mortgage.
 As mentioned before, those who pick fixed mortgages are paying a premium for the security.

-Variable mortgages can go up or down depending on the prime rate.
-Just small changes to the prime rate can add thousands of dollars to your payments over the years, so understanding the risks and benefits associated with variable mortgages is important before making any decisions.
+Variable mortgages are adjustable rates.
+This means that they can go up or down depending on the prime rate.
+Now, keep in mind that there are interest rate caps, or maximums, in place.
+However, small changes to the prime rate can still add thousands of dollars to your payments over the years, so understanding the risks and benefits associated with variable mortgages is important before making any decisions.

 Should I get a fixed or variable mortgage?

-This is a difficult question to answer, as there are many factors that need to be considered when making this decision.
-One of which is where you believe the economy will be going.
+This is a difficult question to answer, as there are many factors that homeowners need to consider when making this decision.
+One of which is where you believe the economy will be going and the role that it will play on the fluctuations of interest rates.
 If you think prime rates are going up, it is beneficial to lock in a lower rate through the fixed-rate option.
-If you think prime rates will be going down, then you do not want to be locked in at a higher rate, which means that the variable option would be more appealing.
+If you think prime rates will be going down, then you do not want to be locked in at a higher rate, which means that the flexibility of the variable option would be more appealing.

 What affects mortgage rates?